filipesilva/dotfiles/.doom.d/cheatsheet.md

 'a - after moving around, go back to line of marker "a" :marks - view all the marks
 '' - go to the last place you were
-C-o - go back to previous places
+C-o - go back to previous place in xref
+C-i - go forward in xref

 ### Search